FooZheShen/Phase-1-Project/README.md

 ## For More Information

-Please review our full analysis in [our Jupyter Notebook](https://github.com/FooZheShen/Phase-1-Project/blob/main/Project%201/Code/Data_analysis.ipynb) or our [presentation]().
+Please review our full analysis in [Data Analysis](https://github.com/FooZheShen/Phase-1-Project/blob/main/Project%201/Code/Data_analysis.ipynb) or our [presentation]().